Living & Learning

 Kentucky Living & Learning

-Living & Learning focuses on developing skills of independence in the home and workplace.
-During the first hour DSL’s supported employment team teaches workplace skills.
+Living & Learning often includes sessions where DSL’s supported employment team teaches workplace skills.
 Lessons cover topics that include how to get a job, gain more responsibilities, increase task independence, and more.

 Indiana Living & Learning

 This program hosts weekly life skills training with the ultimate goal to make each participant more independent inside and outside of the home.
 A monthly topic is chosen, and four classes are conducted around that core concept.
 Each of the four classes covers the chosen topic from one of the four angles, which we refer to as the “4C’s”.
 Cooking, Cleaning, Community, and Communication.

 Using hands-on activities, role-playing, group brainstorming, and activities in the real-world setting, participants in this program gain the skills and confidence they need to achieve their lifelong independence.
 There is no cost for this program.